werf/werf/docs/_includes/reference/cli/werf_kubectl_options.md

 {% else %}
 {% assign header = "###" %}
 {% endif %}
-Print the list of flags inherited by all commands
+Print the list of flags inherited by all commands.

 {{ header }} Syntax